aidanjohnson/dt7816/README.md

    * https://www.garron.me/en/linux/add-secondary-ip-linux.html
    * https://access.redhat.com/sites/default/files/attachments/rh_ip_command_cheatsheet_1214_jcs_print.pdf

 6. Reset the board by pressing the reset button (a soft reset) or by unpluging DC power (a hard reset).
+Additionally, it is advisable to let the board warm-up for at least 10 minutes; there seems to be better performance in operation and sampling after warming up.

 7. Not entirely sure why this fixes the 'cannot resolve syscall' warning in NetBeans, but for each NetBeans project, right click to access the 'Properties' menu.
 Then under 'C Compiler'->'C Standard' set to C11, and under 'C++ compiler'->'C++ Standard' set to C++11.
 See this Stack Overflow [post](https://stackoverflow.com/questions/30686264/erroneous-unable-to-resolve-identifier-in-netbeans/35025731) for more information and discussion.

 ## Acknowledgements
 Thank you to the [Applied Physics Laboratory](http://www.apl.washington.edu/) at the University of Washington and the [UW Institute for Neuroengineering](http://uwin.washington.edu/) for funding and support, and to the [Union Bay Natural Area](https://botanicgardens.uw.edu/center-for-urban-horticulture/visit/union-bay-natural-area/) for support.
-This project was funded by the UW Institute for Neuroengineering and the Washington Research Foundation Funds for Innovation in Neuroengineering and <Other funding source goes here: NIFTI?>.
+This project was funded by the UW Institute for Neuroengineering and the Washington Research Foundation Funds for Innovation in Neuroengineering and **<2nd funding source goes here: NIFTI?>**.
 Contact: [Wu-Jung Lee](https://leewujung.github.io/) at wjlee@apl.washington.edu and [Aidan Johnson](https://aidanjohnson.github.io/) at johnsj96@uw.edu.

 This project uses the open source libraries:
 * [LibAiff](http://aifftools.sourceforge.net/libaiff/) by Marco Trillo ([MIT License](https://opensource.org/licenses/mit-license.php))